YusefAN/leap-climsim-kaggle-5th/README.md

 ### Low-Res-Aqua-Mixed Pipeline

 The preprocessing steps involve parsing the raw data from the LEAP data repositories, using the [script](https://github.com/leap-stc/ClimSim/blob/main/for_kaggle_users.py) provided in the main ClimSim repository, into parquet files corresponding to the folder name.
 The parquet files were uploaded as Kaggle datasets.

 When training our models, the following steps were taken:
 1. **Downloading the data**: Load the raw .parquet files from uploaded Kaggle datasets.
 2. **Process Batches**: Read in each file and output batch sizes of 1024 as torch.float64 files.

+Trained with a batch size of 4-5x1024.

-3. **Standardization**: Discuss standardization
+4. **Standardization**: Discuss standardization

 For more details, refer to the ./preprocessing folder.

 ### Low-Res-High-Res-Mixed Pipeline